Murder Related Offences

 The mandatory penalty for murder by an adult is life imprisonment, unless that sentence would be clearly unjust given the circumstances of the offence and the offender is unlikely to be a threat to the safety of the community when released from imprisonment.
 Section 279 Criminal Code.

-Where life imprisonment is imposed, the court must set a minimum term or order that the offender never be released.
+Where life imprisonment is imposed, the court must set a minimum term or order that the offender never is released.
 Section 90 (1)(a) of the Sentencing Act 1995 provides that the minimum term must be at least 10 years.
 There is no upper limit.

 Which Court Will Hear And Determine A Charge Of Murder?